steelegolfing/GreenLyte_Android/README.md

 # CarRepairApp
-a peer to peer app that allows customers and servicer
+a peer to peer app that allows customers and servicers to comunicate and falicitate the matience of cars

+   justin cant spell